freenas/freenas-docs/userguide/sharing.rst

 :ref:`Wizard`.
-It then provides configuration examples for using the :ref:`Wizard` to create a guest share, configuring Time Machine to back up to a dataset on the %brand% system, and for connecting to the share from a Mac OS X client.
+It then provides configuration examples for using the :ref:`Wizard` to create a guest share, configuring Time Machine to back up to a dataset on the %brand% system, and for connecting to the share from a macOS client.

 To view the AFP share created by the Wizard, click :menuselection:`Sharing --> Apple (AFP)`